Aegon III Targaryen

-Aegon III Targaryen, also known as Aegon the Younger, and later Aegon the Dragonbane, was the seventh king of the Targaryen line to sit the Iron Throne.
+Aegon III Targaryen, also known as Aegon the Younger, and later as Aegon the Unlucky, Aegon the Unhappy, the Broken King, and most famously as Aegon the Dragonbane, was the seventh Targaryen king to sit the Iron Throne.
 He succeeded his uncle, Aegon II Targaryen, at the conclusion of the Dance of the Dragons, which saw the victorious supporters of his late mother Rhaenyra Targaryen install him on the throne.
 When he was a child, his dragon was Stormcloud.
-Aegon kept the kingdom united following the divisions of the civil war with the aid of his brother, Prince Viserys, whom he named Hand of the King when he came of age.
+Aegon kept the kingdoms united following the divisions of the civil war, with the aid of his brother, Prince Viserys, whom he eventually named Hand of the King.

 - 1 Appearance and Character

 - 4 Small Council under Aegon III

 - 8 Family

 - 9 Notes